An erratic guide to consistent writing.

 Sometimes an individual’s urge to coin a new word to express something rewards and enriches society at large: scientist, to elbow, metrosexual, extreme adjectivity.
 These are all treasures of our linguistic heritage invented by solitary writers whose genius allowed us to express something hitherto inexpressible yes they are shut up.

-Unputdownable, however, is a hideous construction whose meaning, although clear, is subordinated to its purpose: to cut off thought and squeeze as many words into a book review as possible.
+Unputdownable, however, is a hideous construction whose meaning, although clear, is made subordinate to its purpose: to cut off thought and squeeze as many words into a book review as possible.
 We do not say of music unstoplistenable or of food unstopmasticatable or of a computer game unsaveandquittomainmenuable.
 This is because we are adults and, as a society, have learned over thousands of years how to express our thoughts in full sentences using the enthralling and immersive words at our disposal.
-It seems particularly awful that book reviewers who, presumably, want to impress upon people a love of reading, want to use a turn of phrase so singularly
+It seems particularly awful that book reviewers who, presumably, want to impress upon people a love of reading, constantly use a turn of phrase so singularly

 Verdict: Put it down, step away.